cloud-native-toolkit/site-operator-guide/docs/concepts/bom.md

 If there is no value provided for any of the configuration properties of any module in the BOM then the apply script will prompt for the value to be entered on the command line.

 Once all the configuration data is fully provided then the apply script will start the Terraform application to realize the environment specified in the BOM by running the `terraform init` then `terraform apply` commands.

+!!!
+Todo
+    Add links to reference pages for BOM and Module + links to the appropriate tasks and tutorials for concepts covered on this page